nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

     3.1 Infer ancestral sequences
     3.2 Translate genes and identify amino-acid changes
     3.3 Reconstruct ancestral states (like location or host)
+    3.4 Identify clades on the tree
+    3.5 Identify drug resistance mutations
 4. Export the final results into auspice-readable format

 ## Download Data